Shark nets go back in water at NSW beaches

 They were planned before a teenager was bitten on the hand at North Avoca Beach, on the NSW Central Coast, about 7am on Wednesday.
 He’s recovering.

-Baited drum lines had been set in the area at around about the same time.
+Baited drum lines had been set in the area about the same time.

-Mr Chlebeck says the drum lines didn’t help the teenager and nets wouldn’t have either, had they been in the water.
+Mr Chlebeck said the drum lines didn’t help the teenager and nets wouldn’t have either, had they been in the water.

-“That equipment does not form a barrier and sharks can easily move inside the nets, above and around as well,” he says.
+“That equipment does not form a barrier and sharks can easily move inside the nets, above and around as well,” he said.

-Federal Greens Senator Peter Whish-Wilson says shark nets and drum lines are a spectacular failure when it comes to human safety and take a horrifying toll on non-target species.
+Federal Greens Senator Peter Whish-Wilson said shark nets and drum lines were a spectacular failure when it came to human safety and took a horrifying toll on non-target species.

 He wants federal Environment Minister Tanya Plibersek to end the exemptions shark nets have from federal environmental laws.

 “They don’t make beaches safe.
-At the very least she should ask NSW and Queensland to show just cause for continuing to use them.”
+At the very least she should ask NSW and Queensland to show just cause for continuing to use them,” he said.

 – AAP